steemit/smt-whitepaper/smt-manual/manual.md

 an asset directory should ensure that directory entries meet whatever standards of legitimate brand ownership the publisher chooses to enforce.

+#### Desired Ticker

+An SMT creator can specify an optional desired ticker symbol if they so choose.
+If they opt to do so, the symbol must be all capital letters between 3 and 8 characers long.
+This is a non-consensus field, only for display purposes.
+The blockchain only understands assets referenced by NAI and multiple SMTs can request the same ticker symbols.
+The only symbols that cannot be chosen are the Steem core asset symbols, STEEM, SBD, and VESTS.
+It is up to each interface to determine how they want to handle displaying SMTs that have conflicting desired ticker symbols.

 #### SMT creation fee

 Issuing a `smt_create_operation` requires payment of `smt_creation_fee`.
 The